Flag and seal of Illinois: Seal history

 The first Great Seal of the State of Illinois was adopted in 1819 by the first Illinois General Assembly.
 The first law authorizing the Great Seal required the secretary of state of Illinois to procure and keep the seal.
 The first seal engraved was essentially a copy of the Great Seal of the United States.
 It was used until 1839, when it was recut.
 The seal designed in 1839 became the Second Great Seal.

 Illinois Secretary of State Sharon Tyndale spearheaded the drive to create a third state seal for Illinois.
 In 1867, he asked State Senator Allen C. Fuller to introduce legislation requiring a new seal, and suggested to Fuller that the words of the state motto be reversed, from "State Sovereignty, National Union", to "National Union, State Sovereignty".
 However, the bill passed by the legislature on March 7, 1867, kept the original wording.
 Despite declining his suggestion, the legislature nonetheless entrusted Tyndale with designing the new seal.
 And Tyndale managed to (literally) twist the legislature's intent; he kept the words in the correct order on the banner, but the banner twists, so the word "Sovereignty" is upside down, arguably making it less readable.

 Tyndale's seal features a bald eagle perched on a rock carrying a shield in its talons and a banner with the state motto in its beak.
 Thirteen stars and thirteen stripes on the shield represent the original thirteen states of the Union.
 The date August 26, 1818, when Illinois's first constitution was adopted in Kaskaskia, appears along the bottom arc of the circle, and 1818, the year of statehood, displays on the seal below 1868, the year the current seal was adopted.
 This basic design has survived through several minor modifications since it was first conceived.
 The Illinois secretary of state is still the keeper of the Great Seal of the State of Illinois.

+Flag statute

+The 2024 Illinois Compiled Statutes, 5 ILCS 460/5 defines that the flag shall consist of: